Skip to main content

 2019 Recreational Water Quality Criteria or Swimming Advisories for Cyanotoxins

-In 2019, EPA issued final recommended recreational ambient water quality criteria or swimming advisories for two cyanotoxins, microcystins and cylindrospermopsin.
-The Agency has identified recommended concentrations of these cyanotoxins at or below which human health is protected while swimming or participating in other recreational activities in and on the water.
-States, territories, and authorized tribes can consider adopting these recommended criteria into their water quality standards and using them for Clean Water Act purposes.
-Alternatively, they can use these same values as the basis of swimming advisories for public notification purposes at recreational waters.
+In 2019, the EPA issued final recommended recreational ambient water quality criteria or swimming advisories for two cyanotoxins, microcystins and cylindrospermopsin.
+The agency has identified recommended concentrations of these cyanotoxins at or below which human health is protected while swimming or participating in other recreational activities in and on the water.
+States, territories, and authorized Tribes can consider adopting these recommended criteria into their water quality standards and using them for CWA purposes.
+Alternatively, they can use these values as the basis of swimming advisories for public notification purposes at recreational waters.

 • Federal Register Notice: Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (June 6, 2019)

-• Document: Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (May 2019, EPA 822-R-19-001)
+• Document: Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (2.4 MB, May 2019, EPA 822-R-19-001)

-• Response to Comment: Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (May 2019, EPA 822-R-19-002)
+• Response to Comment: Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (500.75 KB, May 2019, EPA 822-R-19-002)

 Criteria Adoption and Implementation

-EPA published a final technical support document that explains how states, territories, and authorized tribes may adopt EPA’s 2019 recommended criteria for two cyanotoxins into their water quality standards or use the criteria in swimming advisory programs.
-The document also addresses implementation of the 2019 criteria recommendations through other Clean Water Act programs including identifying and listing of impaired waters, and total maximum daily load (TMDL) development.
+The EPA published a final technical support document that explains how states, territories, and authorized Tribes may adopt the EPA’s 2019 recommended criteria for two cyanotoxins into their water quality standards or use the criteria in swimming advisory programs.
+The document also addresses implementation of the 2019 criteria recommendations through other CWA programs including identifying and listing of impaired waters, and total maximum daily load (TMDL) development.

-• Final Technical Support Document: Implementing the 2019 Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (July 2021, EPA 823-R-21-002)
+• Final Technical Support Document: Implementing the 2019 Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin (pdf) (577.85 KB, July 2021, EPA 823-R-21-002)

 Cyanotoxin Identification and Detection Methods for Drinking and Ambient Freshwaters